kohkimakimoto/hq/README.md

 ## Commands

-HQ provides command-line interface to manipulate HQ jobs.
+HQ also provides command-line interface to manipulate HQ jobs.
 To view a list of the available commands, just run `hq` without any arguments:

 ```
 Usage: hq [<options...>] <command>